mongodb/mongo-spark/doc/1-sparkSQL.md

 ### SQL queries

-Spark SQL works on top of DataFrames, to be able to use SQL you need to register a temporary table first and then you can run SQL queries over the data.
+Spark SQL works on top of Datasets, to be able to use SQL you need to register a temporary table first and then you can run SQL queries over the data.

 The following example registers a "characters" table and then queries it to find all characters that are 100 or older.